How to Get PR in Singapore After Study

 Job Market

-Competitive, focused on specialized skills
+Competitive, focused on specialised skills

 Skills-based, regional variations